Noah-user/datatransformer/README.md

 transformer.rs: Contains the transformation logic for filtering and sorting records.
 Input CSV: An example input file (e.g., data/example.csv).
 Output CSV: The resulting transformed file (e.g., data/output.csv).

+How It Works:

+Read CSV File:
+The program reads an input file specified in the input_file variable.
+Transform Data:
+Filters the records by a specific city.
+Sorts the filtered records by age.
+Write Output File:
+Saves the transformed data to the file specified in output_file.

+Error Handling:

+If an error occurs while reading or writing the CSV file, an error message is printed, and the program exits with a non-zero status.

+License: This project is open-source and can be freely modified and distributed.